-We did not identify any matters to suggest that the valuation of the Company's investment properties is inappropriate.
+Based on the procedures performed, we did not identify any indicators to suggest that the judgements and estimates made in the valuation of the Company's investment properties were inappropriate.

 Our application of materiality

 We apply the concept of materiality both in planning and performing our audit, and in evaluating the effect of misstatements.
 We consider materiality to be the magnitude by which misstatements, including omissions, could influence the economic decisions of reasonable users that are taken on the basis of the financial statements.